Chaostremor/VERSEM/docs/source/chapterIntroduction/overview.rst

 Each timestep file contains a vector ``u`` with displacement of the format :math:`[u_{x_1},u_{y_1},u_{x_2},u_{y_2},u_{x_3},\dots]`.

+Before rerunning ``versem.py`` again, make cleanresults has to be run.
+Since the results will be saved in the same folder, previous results will not be overwritten(!).
+I.e., save your results to a new location if you want to keep them.

 Visualisation
 +++++++++++++

-There are two main formats to display the
+There are two main formats to display the computed data.
+Wavefield snapshots and seismograms.
+Each of them can be created using the output put from.
+A detailed description on how to use the functions can be found in the output section.